 Best for Beach Access & Sea Views Hotel Cefalù Sea Palace

 A contemporary beachfront hotel with spacious sea-view rooms and balconies facing the Tyrrhenian, direct beach access, and a rooftop pool with panoramic views over the coastline and La Rocca cliff.
-The best option for travelers who prioritize beach proximity and modern amenities at a slightly more accessible price point than Le Calette.

 Book Hotel Cefalù Sea Palace